Green Bowl Beach Bali is one of the best beaches in the south. With its turquiose waters and powdery white sand, here’s all the info for visiting.

 Remember to check the tides as the beach is not really accessible at high tide.

 We’d seen Green Bowl Beach Bali come up as a recommendation on google, and after visiting Melasti Beach had to pop over and check it out for ourselves.

-It’s easy enough to find and with a huge car park / warung area at the start point it’s a pretty straight forward walk down.
+It’s easy enough to find, with a huge car park / warung area at the start point.
+It’s also a pretty straight forward walk down.

-Going back up can be a challenge, but the scenic bird’s eye view keeps you going along the way.
+Going back up can be a challenge however, the scenic bird’s eye views keep you going along the way.